NOI — Net Operating Income

 Cap Rate — Capitalization Rate

-NOI divided by property value or purchase price.
+NOI divided by purchase price.
 A 7% cap rate means you earn 7% of the property value annually before debt.
-Lower cap rates = hotter markets.
+Lower cap rates generally indicate hotter or safer markets.

 DSCR — Debt Service Coverage Ratio

-NOI divided by annual debt service.
-Commercial lenders require minimum 1.20-1.25 DSCR.
+NOI divided by annual P&I debt service.
+Commercial lenders typically require 1.20–1.25 minimum.
 Below 1.0 means the property cannot cover its own mortgage from income.

 EGI — Effective Gross Income

-Gross potential rent minus vacancy and credit loss.
+Gross potential rent plus ancillary income, minus vacancy and credit loss.
 This is the realistic income you can actually collect — not the theoretical 100% occupied number.

 Vacancy Rate

-The percentage of units that are unoccupied in a given period.
-A 5% vacancy rate on a 10-unit building means half a unit empty on average.
-Always underwrite with realistic local vacancy.
+The percentage of units unoccupied in a given period.
+A 5% vacancy rate on a 10-unit building means roughly half a unit empty on average.
+Always underwrite with realistic local vacancy — not best-case assumptions.